Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 Let $\mathcal{D} = \{D_1,\hdots,D_n\}$ be a collection of selection diagrams relative to source domains $\Pi = \{\pi_1,\hdots,\pi_n\}$.
 An example is given by Figure \ref{fig9}, in which panel (a) depicts the selection diagram that corresponds to source domain $\pi_a$, while panel (b) refers to $\pi_b$.
 Square nodes indicate where discrepancies between the target domain $\pi^*$ and the source domains arise.\footnote{The causal diagram for the target domain is accordingly obtained by deleting all square nodes from the selection diagrams.} In line with Definition \ref{def_selection_diagram}, these discrepancies can occur due to differences in causal mechanisms as well as background factors related to the the variables that square nodes point into.

 Figure \ref{fig9} is a simple extension of a graph that was presented earlier (see Figure \ref{fig_transportability4}).
 In contrast to before, the unobserved confounder between $X$ and $Z$ (denoted by the dashed bidirected arc $X \dashleftarrow\dashrightarrow Z$), which was added to the diagram, now renders individual transportability impossible.\footnote{The algorithm by \citet{Bareinboim2013} would exit without returning a transport formula expression for both selection diagrams.
 Intuitively, in panel (a), transportability is prohibited by the selection node pointing directly into $Y$.
-In (b), $X \dashleftarrow\dashrightarrow Z$ prevents to set $P^*(z|do(x)) = P^*(z|x)$, which was instrumental for establishing transportability following equation (\ref{eq_transportability_post-treatment3}).} Interestingly, however, by combining information from both source domains, $\mu$-transportability is feasible.
-To see this, note that the post-intervention distribution in the target domain $\pi^*$ can be written as:
+In (b), $X \dashleftarrow\dashrightarrow Z$ prevents to set $P^*(z|do(x)) = P^*(z|x)$, which was instrumental for establishing transportability following equation (\ref{eq_transportability_post-treatment3}).} Interestingly though, $\mu$-transportability is feasible by combining information from both source domains.
+To see this, note that the post-intervention distribution in the target domain $\pi^*$ can be written as